bioidiap/bob.learn.boosting/README.rst

 one-vs-one and one-vs-all.
 Both the boosting algorithm (Gradient Boost and Taylor boost) can be used for testing this scenario.

 2) Multivariate Test: It is the multi class classification problem.
-All the 10 digit classfication is considered in a single test.
+All the 10 digit classification is considered in a single test.
 Only Multivariate Taylor boosting can be used for testing this scenario.

 Installation: